Project management statistics for 2023

 Statistics on project management in gymnastic enterprises

-A common trend among best-performing organizations was discovered in PMI’s latest survey.
+A common trend among best-performing organizations was discovered in the 2021 Pulse of the Profession PMI report.

 Namely, the thing that these organizations had in common — which allowed them to thrive during the pandemic — was their outcome-focused attitude, unshackled by processes.